Khytron/Khytron/README.md

 - 👋 Hi, I’m @Khytron
-- I'm a 15 year old high-schooler as of 2021.
+- I'm a 18 year old unemployed self-taught programmer as of 2024.
 - 👀 I’m interested in getting into Software Engineering.
-- 🌱 I’m currently learning Python/Javascript.
+- 🌱 I’m currently learning Ruby
 - 📫 How to reach me ...
-Whatsapp +601169578807
+Whatsapp +601161666534

 <!---
 Khytron/Khytron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.